dmt94/connect-bridge/README.md

 ### Application Features
 ___

+- Focus on more meaningful network-based job applications

 ##### Track Job Application
 - Track Job Application with full CRUD implementation
 - Add tasks for each application in View Application page